paulopezgil/chatbot/README.md

 ## 1. Description of the project

-In this project, a GUI for a chatbot is developed using python.
+In this project, a GUI for a chatbot is developed using the Azure OpenAI API for python all together with the panel library.

 ## 2. Setup